MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/assessing-network-connectivity.md

 - Detects your location, or you can specify a location to test
 - Checks the location of your network egress
 - Tests the network path to the nearest Office 365 service front door
 - Provides advanced tests using a downloadable Windows 10 application that makes perimeter network design recommendations related to proxy servers, firewalls, and DNS.
-The tool also runs performance tests for Microsoft Teams, SharePoint Online and Exchange Online.
+The tool also runs performance tests for Skype for Business Online, Microsoft Teams, SharePoint Online and Exchange Online.

 The tool has two components: a browser-based UI that collects basic connectivity information, and a downloadable Windows 10 application that runs advanced tests and returns additional assessment data.